Configuring PostgreSQL workspace data connections

 , and then type the actual password in the Password field.

-By default, SSL is enabled, and Enable SSL/TLS is in the on position.
-We strongly recommend that you do not turn off SSL.
+By default, the toggle is in the on position.
+We strongly recommend that you do not turn off this setting.

 To indicate that Structural should trust the server certificate, toggle Trust Server Certificate to the on position.